 Many pilots stop flying at some point.
 Family and work obligations, financial constraints, health issues—these are just a few of the reasons pilots may take a break from aviation.
 But many of these lapsed pilots are eager to fly again.
 You can help them get back in the air by hosting a Rusty Pilots seminar—at virtually no cost to you.

 AOPA research shows there are hundreds of thousands of inactive pilots—and most of them want to get back into the cockpit.
-By reaching out and inviting them to rejoin the aviation community, you can help these lapsed pilots get back into the cockpit when the time and opportunity is right.
-Flight schools and clubs are in the perfect position to create the opportunity for those who are ready now by reaching out and inviting them back - that's where the AOPA Rusty Pilots seminar comes in.
+By reaching out and inviting them to rejoin the aviation community, you can help these lapsed pilots get back into flying.

-AOPA has made it easier than ever to host a successful Rusty Pilots seminar!
 At no cost to you, AOPA will provide an instructor who will deliver an engaging multi-media presentation.
 We’ll also provide take-home materials for each participant.
-PLUS, we’ll help market your Rusty Pilots seminar by putting our database to work, reaching out to inactive pilots within 50 to 70 miles of your location.
-The instructor will support your promotion efforts before and after the presentation.
+PLUS, we’ll help market the Rusty Pilots seminar by putting our database to work, reaching out to inactive pilots within 75 miles of your location.
+The instructor will also support your promotion efforts before and after the presentation.

 Next to nothing!
-All you have to provide is a facility to host a seminar, tables and chairs for participants, a screen for the presentation, and refreshments.
+All you have to provide is a facility to host a seminar, tables and chairs for participants, a screen and speakers for the presentation, and refreshments.

 The presentation was designed to be completed in three hours, but we encourage you to spend some time before and after the seminar to get to know your attendees.